-I am a Ph.D student at University of Utah working with Prof. Feifei Li in the Data Group at University of Utah.
+I am a Ph.D candidate at University of Utah working with Prof. Feifei Li in the Data Group at University of Utah.
 I received my bachelor's degree from ACM Honored Class of Shanghai Jiao Tong University in 2015, and my research director at SJTU was Prof. Bin Yao.
 My research interests lie in designing distributed database management systems to handle big (spatial-temporal) data.
 Besides, I am also interested in main-memory database techniques and data privacy.
 A more detailed curriculum vitae is here.

 FishStore is a new ingestion and storage layer for flexible- and fixed-schema datasets.
 It allows you to dynamically register complex predicates over the data, to define interesting subsets of the data.
 Such predicates are called PSFs (for predicated subset functions).
 FishStore performs partial parsing of the ingested data (based on active PSFs) in a fast, parallel, and micro-batched manner, and hash indexes records for subsequent fast PSF-based retrieval.
 To accomplish its goals, FishStore leverages and extends the FASTER hash key-value store, and uses an unmodified parser interface for fast parsing (we use simdjson in many of our examples).